 Tourists ready to ride motorbikes in Vietnam

-Manual and semi-automatic motorbikes available throughout My Khe and An Thuong — most rental shops are on Trần Phú and Võ Nguyên Giáp streets
+Manual and semi-automatic motorbikes available throughout My Khe and An Thuong, most rental shops are on Trần Phú and Võ Nguyên Giáp streets

-Hire rates.
-Semi-automatic (Honda Wave, Yamaha Sirius): $8–10/day.
-Manual 125cc (Honda Winner, Yamaha Exciter): $10–14/day.
-Automatic scooter (Honda Air Blade, Yamaha NVX): $10–12/day.
-Most shops on the An Thuong strip and Võ Nguyên Giáp road offer 24-hour hire.
-Leave your passport as deposit (standard practice) or a cash deposit of $100–200.
+Rates.
+Semi-automatic (Honda Wave, Yamaha Sirius): $8-10/day.
+Manual 125cc (Honda Winner, Yamaha Exciter): $10-14/day.
+Automatic scooter (Honda Air Blade, Yamaha NVX): $10-12/day.
+Most shops on the An Thuong strip and Võ Nguyên Giáp road.
+Standard deposit is your passport or $100-200 cash, passport is the norm.

 Fuel.
-Petrol stations (cửa hàng xăng dầu) are marked with a Petrolimex or Shell sign — both chains are common in Da Nang.
-Full tank: 80,000–100,000 VND ($3–4) for most 110–125cc bikes.
-A full tank covers 150–180km of mixed riding.
+Petrolimex and Shell stations are everywhere in Da Nang.
+Full tank 80,000-100,000 VND ($3-4) for a 110-125cc bike.
+That covers 150-180km of mixed riding.

 Traditional Taxis

-Legitimate operators: Vinasun (white with green stripe), Mai Linh (green).
-Both use metered fares starting at 11,000 VND/km after a 12,000 VND flag fall.
-A My Khe Beach to Marble Mountains trip on meter: approximately 90,000–120,000 VND ($3.50–$5).
+Legitimate operators: Vinasun (white, green stripe) and Mai Linh (green).
+Meter starts at 12,000 VND flag fall, then 11,000 VND/km.
+My Khe to Marble Mountains runs about 90,000-120,000 VND ($3.50-$5).

 Hoi An & Hue